Therapy for High-Conflict Couples

 It's not just about the conflicts—it's also about connection.

-A note on abuse
+A Note on Abuse

-High conflict relationships are not the same as abusive relationships, but without proper understanding or background, they can look very similar.
+High-conflict relationships are not the same as abusive relationships, but without proper understanding or background, they can look very similar.
 It’s important to know the difference.

-High conflict relationships typically involve ongoing, intense disagreements, arguments, and hostility between individuals, usually leading to a cycle of unresolved conflicts and emotional distress.
+High-conflict relationships typically involve ongoing, intense disagreements, arguments, and hostility between individuals, usually leading to a cycle of unresolved conflicts and emotional distress.
 There are often harmful behaviors from each person, making the relationship feel tumultuous and stressful.

 Abuse involves one person exerting power and control over another through various forms of mistreatment, coercion, and manipulation.
-Unlike high conflict relationships, where conflicts may arise from mutual disagreements, abuse is characterized by one person's deliberate actions to assert dominance, intimidate, or harm the other person.
+Unlike high-conflict relationships, where conflicts may arise from mutual disagreements, abuse is characterized by one person's deliberate actions to assert dominance, intimidate, or harm the other person.

 If you regularly feel afraid of your partner, couples therapy is not safe and you’re likely in an abusive relationship.
 If you're unsure, but you feel safe talking to your partner, couples therapy could potentially help.
 Your safety and well-being are the top priority.